Tim-Abwao/jokes-and-trivia-chatbot/README.md

 ![run script](screencasts/run-script.gif)

-Once you see the line *"Rasa server is up and running"*, head on to <localhost:5000>:
+Once you see the line *"Rasa server is up and running"*, head on to <localhost:5000> in your browser:

 ![web widget](screencasts/web-chat.gif)

+To terminate the *Rasa* server, enter `crtl` + `C` in the terminal it's running in.

 ### 2. The command-line interface